Veams/generator-veams/README.md

 ***But you can also apply additional addons and grunt modules to your project.
 Just choose specific ones:***

 ### Assemble

+We use Assemble as template engine.
+It is a static site generator in which you can use partials/includes/components/modules and bases on Handlebars.js.
+You want to know more?
+Here you go: [assemble.io](http://assemble.io)

+In your installation routine you can choose specific modules for Assemble:

  * permalinks
  * assemble-contrib-contextual